lazywithclass/winston-cloudwatch/README.md

 AWS keys are usually picked by aws-sdk so you don't have to specify them, I provided the option just in case.
 Remember that `awsRegion` should still be set if you're using IAM roles.

+### Examples

 Please refer to [the provided examples](https://github.com/lazywithclass/winston-cloudwatch/blob/master/examples) for more hints.

+Note that when running the examples the process will not exit because of the [`setInterval`](https://github.com/lazywithclass/winston-cloudwatch/blob/master/index.js#L73)